readthedocs/readthedocs.org/docs/user/builds.rst

    .. tip::

-    We strongly recommend :ref:`pinning all the versions <guides/reproducible-builds:pinning dependencies>` required to build the documentation to avoid unexpected build errors.
+    We strongly recommend :doc:`pinning all the versions </guides/reproducible-builds>` required to build the documentation to avoid unexpected build errors.

 :build: